 Dispute resolution is a way of resolving disagreements without going to court.
 It is a good first step in trying to reach agreement about many kinds of problems, including disputes:

 - about goods and services

 Dispute resolution (also called ‘alternative dispute resolution’) involves the people who are in dispute talking about the problem and coming to an agreement about how to solve it.
 You may work out a solution by yourselves or seek help from an impartial person (someone who is not involved in the dispute), such as a mediator.

-Sometimes a court will require you to try to reach agreement using dispute resolution before it will hear your case.
+A court may require you to try to reach agreement using dispute resolution before it will hear your case.
 For example, in civil cases brought before the Magistrates’ Court or in family disputes over care for a child.

 Types of dispute resolution

-Arbitration is a formal process in which the people in dispute present their case to an independent third person (the arbitrator), and are bound by that person's decision.
+Arbitration – is a formal process where the people in dispute present their case to an independent third person (the arbitrator) and are bound by that person's decision.
 Parties in dispute may agree to arbitration (often as a term of contract before any dispute arises) but often one person applies and the other person is required to participate.
 Arbitration is sometimes used when other methods of dispute resolution haven't worked, but it's most often used in situations like industrial relations disputes or contractual disputes between businesses.

 Except for arbitration, people involved in dispute resolution come to their own agreement.
 Mediators, facilitators and conciliators can give information and advice, but do not impose a decision about how the dispute should be resolved.

 Family dispute resolution is the process of trying to come to an agreement about things like parenting arrangements or division of property, rather than going to court.
 The aim of family dispute resolution is to reach an agreement that is good for everyone involved, practical and workable and in the best interests of children.